-Based upon staff's recommendations, the applicants contracted SAA Architects, Inc. to conduct a conditions assessment and Morris Ritchie Associates, Inc. to conduct a structural evaluation (reports attached).
-Both have determined that the house is beyond repair and unsafe for habitation, due to substantial insect, fungal, and water damage.
+Prior to the May 27, 2020 preliminary consultation, the applicants contracted SAA Architects, Inc. to conduct a conditions assessment and Morris Ritchie Associates, Inc. to conduct a structural evaluation for the Cephas Summers House.
+Both determined that the house is beyond repair and unsafe for habitation, due to substantial insect, fungal, and water damage.
+Based upon this information, the HPC found that the demolition of the Cephas Summers House is inevitable, due to decades of deferred maintenance and the resulting severe deterioration.

-Staff notes that previous discussions with the applicants included the option of demolishing and reconstructing of the Cephas Summers House, based upon careful documentation prior to demolition, and reusing original character-defining features/materials, where possible.
-While the conditions assessment report indicates that salvaging some exterior materials is possible, it also states that no more than approximately 20% of the siding could be reused, and that the reuse of materials could potentially reintroduce damaging insects and fungi to the building.
-SAA Architects, Inc. state that "Recreation of the exterior only with new materials milled to match the existing would not be preservation of the Cephas Summers House but only a 'stage set' replicated shell."
+Due to the condition of the historic house, staff previously discussed demolition and reconstruction of the Cephas Summers House based upon careful documentation prior to demolition as an appropriate alternative to rehabilitation.
+With this approach, staff would recommend reusing original character-defining features and materials, where possible.
+However, SAA Architects, Inc.'s conditions assessment report indicates that, while salvaging some exterior materials is possible, no more than approximately 20% of the siding can be reused, and reusing materials could potentially reintroduce damaging insects and fungi to the building.